greenpark-code/Mailpile_tutorial/README.md

 - **bash** (version 4.4.20(1) here at the moment).
 - **pandoc** (ver.
 1.19.2.4 here at the moment)
 - **md_footnotes.pl** already included in this repository (ver.
 1.1 here at the moment, please notice that there's no real options handling).
-  It's a Perl pre-processor that I've made quickly to handle footnotes the way I like, with the resulting html syntax similar to pandoc's one (while I was on it, I made it so it **allows nested footnotes**, after reading [here](https://github.com/jgm/pandoc/issues/2053)).
+  It is a Perl pre-processor that I have quickly made up to handle footnotes the way I like, with the resulting html syntax similar to pandoc's one (while I was on it, I made it so it **allows nested footnotes**, after reading [here](https://github.com/jgm/pandoc/issues/2053)).
   I have been keeping it in a folder included in my PATH, but for this repository **I'm copying it directly into the src/ subfolder** (I might later create a code snipset or a repository)

 ## How to build the html file